sveerisetti10/HabitatHero-YOLOv5-ObjectDetection-MongoDB-RAG-Chatbot/README.md

 You can visit the application here: https://flask-habitathero-app-al7e4bbgba-uc.a.run.app/

+To gain a more in-depth understanding of the application please visit my YouTube video for the app at: https://www.youtube.com/watch?v=L7PcrW7J8KY&t=3s

 ## Flask App Structure

 The Flask application comprises a front-end designed in HTML/CSS & JavaScript, and a Python back-end.
 Key components include: